-Establishing links between functional traits and plant performance
+Establishing links between functional traits, fitness, and community dynamics

 Testing the role of soil mutualists in plant species coexistence